epam/NGB/docs/md/user-guide/target-identification.md

 - _Length (aa)_ - protein length (number of amino acid items in the sequence)
 - _Protein name_ - name of the protein

+Sequences table supports **_column transfer_** - you may easily set the own order of table columns: just click any column header and holding the left mouse button drag and drop the column header to the desired place.

 To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
 Export to the local workstation will be started automatically.

 ### Comparative genomics block